 Created by James Sallis

-A renowned critic, poet, essayist and professor himself, Sallis has written a highly-regarded critical study of Jim Thompson, David Goodis and Chester Himes entitled Difficult Lives, and even started a new series about another detective, Turner, who doesn't quite fit in.
-Currently Sallis teaches writing classes at Phoenix College in Arizona and at Otis College in Los Angeles.
-But he may be best known for his 2005 dark brooding novel Drive, which was adapted into a widely acclaimed 2011 film, starring Ryan Gosling.
+A renowned critic, poet, essayist and professor himself, Sallis has written a highly-regarded critical study of Jim Thompson, David Goodis and Chester Himes entitled Difficult Lives, and is the author of the celebrated Lew Griffin series.
+But he may be best known these days for his 2005 dark brooding novel Drive, which was adapted into a widely acclaimed 2011 film, starring Ryan Gosling.

 Put together by Richard Martin, this site features all kinds of articles, interviews and news.